 Ongoing therapy may then be required to prevent a relapse into drinking alcohol.
 Medications such as acamprosate, naltrexone, topiramate, baclofen, and disulfiram can also be used to help prevent relapse.

-Weight loss and quitting smoking might also be recommended since being overweight and smoking have both
+Weight loss and quitting smoking might also be recommended since being overweight and smoking have both demonstrated a role in making alcoholic liver disease worse.
+Taking a daily multivitamin is usually recommended as well.

 Here is a page for purchasing a range of daily multivitamins.
 This will take you to an external site.